equinix/metal-cli/docs/packet_volume_attach.md

 ```
   -d, --device-id string   UUID of the device
-  -h, --help               help for attach
+  -h, --help               Help for attach
   -i, --id string          UUID of the volume
 ```